cooperwl-arch/Modular-inhibitory-coding-in-binary-networks/README.md

-# Modular inhibitory-excitatory binary network under connection deficiency.
+# Modular inhibitory-excitatory binary network under connection deficiency
 This repository contains the Python code for the Figure 4 and Figure 5 in the paper studying the impacts of connection loss on the memory storage.

 ## Overview